Estimating within-cluster and between-cluster spillover effects in randomized saturation designs: Real data analysis

+\paragraph{Conditional causal effects.} Panel A of Table~\ref{tab:conditional_effects} reports the estimated conditional direct effects $\hat{\de}^{*}(s,h)$, which measure the treatment effect of village $i$ receiving a cash transfer, conditional on its exposure environment $(S_i, H_i) = (s,h)$.
+We find significant positive effects on profits and revenues when villages are in high within-sublocation saturation but low geographic exposure environments $(S_i, H_i) = (1,0)$.
+In this setting, treated villages experience increases of $3,539$ KES in monthly profit ($p<0.01$) and $4,159$ KES in monthly revenue ($p<0.01$).
+This suggests that within-sublocation indirect effects create favorable conditions for treated enterprises to grow.
 By contrast, enterprises in villages with low local saturation but high geographic exposure $(S_i, H_i) = (0,1)$ face higher costs and wages, consistent with increased competition for inputs and labor.
 Effects are close to zero or negative when both exposure levels are simultaneously high or low, highlighting the importance of accounting for multiple indirect effect channels.
 Taken together, the patterns in profits, revenues, costs, and wages suggest two competing spillover forces.
 When exposure to treated villages in other sublocations is high, nearby villages may face stronger competition for workers and other inputs, which raises costs and can reduce net gains.
 When treatment saturation is high within the same sublocation but outside geographic exposure is low, villages may instead benefit from local economic spillovers, leading to higher profits and revenues.
-These are suggestive interpretations of the reduced-form effects, not direct evidence on the mechanism.
+These are suggestive interpretations of the estimated effects, not direct evidence on the mechanism.

 We next examine the conditional indirect effects, which isolate indirect effect channels by holding the village's own treatment status fixed.
-In addition to the conditional indirect effects introduced in Section~\ref{sec::parameters} for $A_i=0$, we also report estimation results for analogous estimands holding $A_i=1$.
 Panel B of Table~\ref{tab:conditional_effects} reports the within-sublocation indirect effects, which measure the impact of changing within-sublocation treatment saturation from low to high, conditional on the village's own treatment status $A_i=a$ and geographic exposure $H_i=h$.
+Among control villages, we find negative effects when geographic exposure is high $(H_i=1)$: control villages in high saturation sublocations with many nearby treated villages experience profit and revenue decreases, consistent with competitive pressure from treated neighbors.
+Among treated villages, we find large positive effects when geographic exposure is low $(H_i=0)$: treated villages benefit substantially from being in high saturation sublocations when they have few treated neighbors outside their sublocation.
+However, when geographic exposure is also high $(H_i=1)$, these benefits disappear.